Chrome Proxy: How to Use a Proxy in Chrome

 From this point on, your anonymous proxy connection will be used for visiting websites.
 However, you shouldn't expect too much from free proxies, since they're often unreliable and/or slow.
 You might also need to repeat the above steps several times in order to find a proxy server that works for you.
 As an alternative, you can rent proxy servers from providers like Smartproxy, or upgrade to a VPN.

 In case you'd like to set up a proxy connection with a different browser or operating system, be sure to check out our guide.

 Free proxy IPs are unreliable and frequently need to be changed

-Should you be interested in a more reliable alternative to a proxy server, that offers all of its benefits while also encrypting your connection and being safer, we can heartily recommend a VPN.
+Should you be interested in a more reliable alternative to a proxy server, that offers all of its benefits while also encrypting your connection and being safer, we recommend a VPN.
 In this article, we let you know which VPNs are best for Google Chrome.